abc-david/models/README.md

 - **Project Context Storage**: Contextual storage specific to projects and workflow stages

 The storage system is built on the asynchronous database layer using `asyncpg` and implements advanced features like transaction management, batched operations, and cross-references between objects.

+For comprehensive documentation of the storage subsystem, refer to the [Storage README](storage/README.md).

 ## Usage